 Our Members aren’t just customers; anyone who saves with Advance Credit Union is an ‘owner’, entitled to attend the AGM, vote on key decisions and stand for office.

 Our staff are our biggest and most important investment.
 We wouldn’t be able to do what we do without their commitment and efforts.
-We are signed up as a Living Wage Employer.
-This means that all our employees earn more than the basic minimum wage.
+We are an accredited Living Wage Employer.
+This means that all our employees earn at least the voluntary Living Wage rate; more than the basic minimum wage.
 We also contribute to their pension to allow them to plan their financial futures.
 We run in-house and online training to help them develop their skills and knowledge.
-All our staff are actively involved in in what we do and how we do it; they can suggest changes to our Policies and can edit our Procedures so we keep operating as efficiently and effectively as possible.
+All our staff are actively involved in what we do and how we do it; they can suggest changes to our Policies and can edit our Procedures so we keep operating as efficiently and effectively as possible.

 We prioritise dealing with suppliers that share our values and ethics, e.g. Living Wage Employers.
 Where possible, we will use local suppliers within our Common Bond area.
-We pay our bills on time.
+We pay our bills as soon as practical and don’t delay without good reason.

 As a community credit union, it is important to us that we have positive relationships with local employers, community organisations and other groups.
-We also work with other local credit unions to share best practice and resources.
+We also work with other credit unions across the UK to share best practice and resources.

-Our best investment is by lending back out to members in our community.
-45% of our assets are out on loan at the financial year end September 2017.
+Our best investment is lending money back out to members in our community.
+46% of our assets are out on loan at the financial year end September 2018.
 We know that our affordable loans keep more money in member’s pockets allowing them to improve their lives in every way.
 We need some credit union members to save and some members borrow.
 Without those savers we wouldn’t be able to help as many people as we do to borrow responsibly and start the saving habit.

-Our reserves and members savings not out on loan are invested with high street banks.
+Members savings and reserves that are not loaned to Members are invested with high street banks.
 We prioritise organisations that share our ethics and values.
 We do not invest in shares, property, or other investment vehicles.

 AdvanceCU strives to meet the highest standards of corporate governance.
 We work hard to ensure we comply with all our regulatory requirements, as well as meeting best-practice credit union standards in line with our member-ownership and mutual ethos.